 “Good bite control if well socialised.”

-A dog’s ability to control its bite depends on the owner’s ability to educate it.
-The Jack Russell is a dog that loves to interact in many ways and may also choose to do so using its bite, but it knows perfectly well what the levels of force should be.
-Unfortunately, this condition is not systematic in Jack Russell, so interaction, especially in the presence of children, must always be entertained under the watchful eye of the owner.
+A dog’s ability to control its bite depends on its owner’s ability to educate it.
+The Jack Russell loves to interact in many ways and may also choose to do so using its bite, but it knows perfectly well what the appropriate levels of force should be.
+Unfortunately, this condition is not systematic in Jack Russells, so interaction, especially in the presence of children, must always be entertained under the watchful eye of the owner.

 Tendency to chase prey